Dzień Dziecka Utraconego: A Time to Remember and Reflect

 Supporting Those Affected

 If you or someone you know has experienced the loss of an unborn child, there are many ways to find support and comfort during this difficult time.
-Consider reaching out to:- A trusted friend or family member who can provide a listening ear and offer emotional support.
+Consider reaching out to: Remember that you are not alone.
+Dzień Dziecka Utraconego is a day to honor the memory of your child and to find support and comfort in the face of loss.